+Use of farm record data for research purposes lies on a somewhat shaky foundation: in no state are the records collected on a random sample basis.
+Rather, data is collected from farmers who voluntarily agree to participate in these educational-service programs.
+Nevertheless, researchers have used the data for a variety of studies, many of which relate to the relationship between various management factors or variables such as farm size and measures of net returns from operating the business.
 A purist could argue that the non-random sample negates or at least seriously impairs the validity of the results.
 However, many researchers argue or apparently believe that, even though the records, on the average, come from farms that are above average in size and are operated by above average managers, the results are useful and that the conclusions probably wouldn't be much different if the record data came from a random sample of farms of the same farm type.

-With the exception of a few states such as Illinois and Kansas, the number of farm records available in any one year may be small enough that valid analysis is limited, particularly if the researcher wants to study farms of a particular type on similar soil resources.
+With the exception of a few states such as Illinois and Kansas, the number of farm records available in any one year may be small enough that valid analysis is limited, particularly if the researcher wants to study farms of a particular type on similar soil resources or with a particular type of equipment or livestock housing system.
 In addition, because farmers do not necessarily participate on a continuous basis, numbers become even more limited if the desire is to study the same farms over a period of years.
 The numbers situation leads to the question of combining farms from several states to study issues such as costs or net returns by farm size.
 An immediate problem of such a data combination is that each state (really the data collectors therein) has its own idea of how the data should be collected and analyzed.
 For example, the measures of net returns and the way they are calculated are extremely variable among states.
-Whether such differences could be resolved, so that every state uses the same procedures in the future is questionable.
+Whether such differences could be resolved so that every state uses the same procedures in the future is questionable.